pmurphy316/homework_Unit_19_Siems2/class_2_Week_19_SIEMs_2_Homework_readme.md

   - Conceive of two more rules in "plain english".
   - Hint: Look for other fields that indicate the attacker.

- Whitelist all IPs within our network
+ Rule 1: Whitelist all IPs within the network of trusted users.

-    - Check fields for location, and blacklist any IP coming from that location
+ Rule 2: Search for fields that are listed from the Blacklisted IP addresses.
+Use these fields to then find other potential attacks from different IP addresses that are not trusted servers.

 ### Guidelines for your Submission: